Christians Against Poverty: Services

 Christians Against Poverty offers several different services.
 Since the organisation was founded in 1996, it has been best known for offering free debt counselling.
-The organisation works through a network of regional offices that exist in partnership with a local Christian church.
-Individuals seeking the assistance of the charity give authority to the charity to negotiate with creditors, and the charity will then organise the individual's finances with the objective of making them debt free.
-The debt advisor will create a personal budget for clients, prioritising basic living needs and offering creditors fair and affordable pro-rata payments whenever possible.
+The organisation works through a network of thousands of local churches across the UK.
+This regional model means that people are offered holistic support from local debt coaches in their community, alongside the central debt advice in the Bradford support hub.
+Individuals seeking the debt help from CAP give authority to the charity to negotiate with creditors, and CAP will then organise the individual's finances with the goal of making them debt free.
+CAP's debt advisors based in the Bradford support hub create a personal budget for clients, prioritising basic living needs and offering creditors fair and affordable pro-rata payments whenever possible.

+CAP’s debt advisors will also work with their clients to explore the different routes out of debt, helping clients understand all their options – examples include Debt Management Plans, Debt Relief Orders, Bankruptcy and more – and find the best route to become debt free for their circumstances.

-In 2013, CAP launched job clubs, a service targeted at the unemployed.
-In 2015, CAP launches life skills groups, teaching practical skills to survive life on a low income.
+In 2013, CAP launched job clubs, a service targeted at people looking for employment, giving them the tools to find work such as CV writing and interview skills.
+In 2015, CAP launched life skills groups, teaching practical skills to survive life on a low income.

-CAP also runs money coaching workshops, previously known as the 'CAP Money Course' to teach budgeting skills.
-The course exists in a number of variations, tailored to young people, students and adults.
+CAP also runs money coaching workshops, previously known as the 'CAP Money Course' to teach budgeting skills, knowledge on using credit wisely and navigating debt.
+Money coaching participants also get access to free online budgeting tools.

 In 2024, CAP created free budgeting resources for kids and youth to help teach children money management skills.

 Policy work

 As well as providing debt advice and money coaching services, CAP’s Policy and Research team gathers evidence and research, undertakes consultations and publishes reports to help decision-makers develop and shape policy.
 The team also campaigns and petitions, attends events and roundtables, and advocates for people in debt and on low incomes.
 CAP advocates for structural changes to legislation, impacting on the quality of life of those living on a low income.

+In February 2026, CAP published its latest 'Barriers to Work' report, highlighting how factors such as mental health issues, a lack of accessible training, and the rising cost of living are making it increasingly difficult for vulnerable individuals to secure and maintain stable work.

+Impact

+In 2026, CAP is celebrating its 30th anniversary since it was founded in 1996.
+Based on available records, CAP estimates that between 1996 and 2026: